evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 ![Industry-facing OSDP white paper cover used as a reference visual during documentation](assets/png/osdp_whitepaper_reference.png){ width=55% }

-As a supplementary visual reference during final documentation, I also used the Farpointe Data OSDP explainer page and white paper cover.
-That material is not part of the implementation itself, but it helped connect the report to the way OSDP is presented in current access-control industry practice.
+I used Farpointe Data reference material as supporting documentation while writing the report so the explanation stayed close to current industry presentation, even though those visuals were not part of the implementation itself.

 ## 2.4 OSDP Terms Used in This Project

 Several OSDP terms appear throughout this project:

 1. CP: Control Panel.
-In this project, the controller side is the Raspberry Pi plus the STM32 bridge.
+In this project, that means the Raspberry Pi plus the STM32 bridge.
 2. PD: Peripheral Device.
-In this project, the reader under test is the PD.
+In this project, that is the reader being tested.
-3. RS-485: The differential physical layer used for field communication.
+3. RS-485: The field bus used for communication.
-4. Secure Channel: The OSDP encryption and authentication mode.
+4. Secure Channel: The encrypted and authenticated OSDP mode.
-5. SCBK: Secure Channel Base Key used to establish secure communication.
+5. SCBK: The Secure Channel Base Key.
-6. COMSET: A command used to change communication settings.
+6. COMSET: The command used to change communication settings.
-7. PDID and PDCAP: Identification and capability responses from the reader.
+7. PDID and PDCAP: The reader's identification and capability responses.

 ## 2.5 Why OSDP Instead of Legacy Wiegand-Style Thinking

-OSDP is important because it supports real command and response behavior.
-A controller can ask the reader for identity, capabilities, or status.
-It can trigger LEDs, buzzers, and other functions.
-It can also attempt secure channel and supervise communication health.
-That makes OSDP much better for testing advanced reader behavior than a purely one-way credential output interface.
+OSDP matters because it is genuinely interactive.
+A controller can ask the reader for identity, capabilities, or status, can trigger outputs, can bring up secure channel, and can supervise the link.
+That makes it much more useful for testing advanced reader behavior than a simple one-way credential interface.

 # 3. Full System Overview

 ## 3.1 System Architecture

-The project is best understood as a full stack embedded-access-control system.
+The easiest way to understand the project is to picture a full embedded access-control stack.
 The following figure shows the main runtime architecture.

 ![Full system architecture](assets/png/system_architecture.png){ width=95% }